cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 #### Security Behavior Analytics for Service Instances (SBA-SI)

 CNCF Knative’s [Security-Guard](https://knative.dev/docs/serving/app-security/security-guard-about/) (Guard) offers support as an SBA-SI.
 Like other Knative components, Guard can be used separately from Knative and be deployed as part of vanilla Kubernetes or other cloud native orchestration systems.
 Guard uses machine-learning-based criteria synthesis to identify the standard patterns service clients use.
 Guard also supports setting manual criteria.
 Guard’s SBA-SI identifies changes in the external communication performed by service instances.
-It calculates a **confidence level** of **service instances** and is integrated with **Automation**, which optionally allows deleting service instances suspected as being exploited.
+It calculates a **confidence level** of **service instances** and is integrated with **automation**, which optionally allows deleting service instances suspected as being exploited.

 Profiling the behavior of **service instances** and evaluating **confidence levels** may also take advantage of eBPF technology.
 Several CNCF projects use eBPF-based technology in observability, networking, and security ([Falco](https://falco.org/), [Cilium](https://cilium.io/), [Pixie](https://docs.px.dev/), and [KubeArmor](https://kubearmor.io/)). eBPF may be used to synthesize criteria describing the standard patterns used by **service instances.** Such criteria can later be used to evaluate the **confidence level** of running **service instances**.